EastMarketSideProjects/esp32-obd2/README.md

 # ESP32-OBD

-An asynchronus library to handle OBD communication on ESP32"
+An asynchronus library to handle OBD communication on ESP32

+Currently only supports reading from the CAN bus not writing

 # Usage

-Here is simple example how to subscribe to an OBD PID (Parameter ID) with a callback function
+This is simple example how to subscribe to an OBD PID (Parameter ID) with a callback function

 ```cpp
 #include <OBD.h>